pulumi/pulumi-hugo/README.md

 # pulumi-hugo

-### <mark>This repository will be archived on Thursday, May 16 2024, and its contents will be moved to the [pulumi/docs](https://github.com/pulumi/docs) repository.
-Going forward all contributions will need to be made there.</mark>
+### <mark>This repository was archived on Thursday, May 16 2024, and its contents were moved to the [pulumi/docs](https://github.com/pulumi/docs) repository.
+Going forward all contributions will need to be made there in order to get published to our site.</mark>

+## How to migrate PRs to the pulumi/docs repo

+If you still have open pull requests here that you still intend to merge, here are the steps to follow in order to move them over to the docs repository.
+You will need to copy over your files to the docs repo and place them in the new directory location.
+The directory structure has a slight change, everything under `themes/default` can be found under the root dir of the docs repo.
+For example, if you had a blog post located here under themes/default/content/blog/my-cool-blog, you will need to relocate it under content/blog/my-cool-blog in the docs repo.

+### Steps:
+1. Clone the docs repo if you haven't done so already.
+2. Create a new branch in the docs repository.
+3. Copy the files you changed/added to the docs repo.
+The directory structure is similar to how this repo was configured, except everything under themes/default has been moved to the root.
+For example, if you have a blog under `themes/default/content/blog/my-cool-blog`, you will need to relocate it under `content/blog/my-cool-blog` in the docs repo.
+4. Run make ensure in the docs repo and then a make serve to verify the files have been moved correctly.
+5. Push changes to the docs repo.
+6. Open a PR in the docs repo to add the changes there.

 A [Hugo](https://gohugo.io) module containing content and layouts used on pulumi.com, including hand-authored docs, the Pulumi blog, and Learn Pulumi.